Sonjuk Bridge: Assassination of Chŏng Mong-ju

 My single-hearted loyalty to my lord will not change.

 Pyochung Pavilion

 Built during the Joseon dynasty, this small wooden structure houses two enormous stone stele mounted on the backs of lion-turtles, one erected in 1740 by King Yeongjo and the other by King Gojong in 1872.
-Both commemorate Jeong Mongju's assassination, and praise his loyalty to the Goryeo dynasty.
+Both commemorate Chŏng Mong-ju's assassination, and praise his loyalty to the Goryeo dynasty.